6 Strategies to Kickstart Your ESL Tutoring Side Gig

 Show up to the lesson with a one-page summary of your teaching services and what type of lesson you’re offering.
 This will demonstrate your professionalism and high level of organization.
 You can tailor this to your own lessons and conditions.

 It’s important to be upfront about your terms of cancellation and make this clear with your students during the first lesson.
 My policy was that if a lesson was canceled less than 24 hours before the scheduled time, it was still charged.
-This is only reasonable but also a common practice among many teachers and other providers in client services.
+This is not only reasonable but also a common practice among many teachers and other providers in client services.

 Discuss the student’s expectations and goals